-- i) Water is a public good and demand for basic drinking water needs is the fundamental right.
-Involvement of the community at the individual household level in the decision making process about its usage is therefore a necessity for ensuring sustainability of the system at the village level. - ii) Community should develop its own village water security plan taking into consideration the present water availability, reliability and its different usage and equity. - iii) While planning for drinking water security by the community it is important that the 'National Rural Water Quality Monitoring & Surveillance Programme' is integrated into this plan to ensure drinking water quality standards. - iv) To understand the water and sanitation disease burden, its remedial measures of National Rural Health Mission should be under taken - v) It is envisage that at least 20% drinking water security is to be achieved at the household level by adopting approach. - vi) The balance drinking water needs are to be met at the village, block or district level as the case may be by adopting integrated water resource management approach explained earlier. - vii) For the community to function as an organization it is important to make Village Water and Sanitation Committee (whose members should be elected in Gram Sabha) fully functional and effective VWSC should be made a standing committee of the Gram Panchayat. - viii) VWSC can out-source the development of water supply scheme to the agency of its own choice after consultation with the community preferably at Gram Sabha. - ix) This would enable the community to obtain a higher quality of service and minimize capital and maintenance cost, through competitive selection of service providers among existing public and private agencies and other organizations. - x) In cases where an agency is willing to provide water supply to the community on public-private-partnership basis, adequate support may be provided to the PRIs and VWSCs to ensure that such contracts are prepared properly so as to ensure that maximum benefit is derived by the community from such schemes.
+- Water is a socio-economic good and demand for basic drinking water needs is a fundamental right.
+Involvement of the community at the individual household level in the decision making process about its usage is therefore a necessity for ensuring sustainability of the system at the village level. - Community should develop its own village water security plan taking into consideration the present water availability, reliability and its different usage and equity. - While planning for drinking water security by the community it is important that the 'National Rural Water Quality Monitoring & Surveillance Programme' is integrated into this plan to ensure drinking water quality standards and a water safety plan should be developed. - To understand the water and sanitation disease burden, its remedial measures of National Rural Health Mission should be under taken. - It is envisaged that at least 20% drinking water security is to be achieved at the household level by adopting approach. - The balance drinking water needs are to be met at the village, block or district level as the case may be by adopting integrated water resource management approach explained earlier. - For the community to function as an organization it is important to make Village Water and Sanitation Committee (whose members should be elected in Gram Sabha) fully functional and effective.
+VWSC should be made a standing committee of the Gram Panchayat. - VWSC can outsource the development of water supply scheme to the agency of its own choice after consultation with the community preferably at Gram Sabha.

-- xi) To ensure this, all aspects of demand management, supply management, resource management, water budgeting, cost of production of water, cost of investment and return on investment in terms of socio-economic factors needs to be indicated in the tripartite agreement.
-This will ensure sustainability and reliability of drinking water supply to the community at the household level. - xii) While preparing such village based plans, Technical expertise available at village level should be harnessed before taking major technical decision.
+- This would enable the community to obtain a higher quality of service and minimize capital and maintenance cost, through competitive selection of service providers among existing public and private agencies and other organizations.
+A performance improvement and operational plan should be developed as a basis for competitive selection of service providers incorporating issues mentioned in below. - In cases where an agency is willing to provide water supply to the community on public-private-partnership basis, adequate support may be provided to the PRIs and VWSCs to ensure that such contracts are prepared properly so as to ensure that maximum benefit is derived by the community from such schemes.
+All such contracts should include the performance improvement and operational plan mentioned above at (ix). - To ensure this, all aspects of demand management, supply management, resource management, water budgeting, cost of production of water, cost of investment and return on investment in terms of socioeconomic factors needs to be indicated in the tripartite agreement.

+- This will ensure sustainability and reliability of drinking water supply to the community at the household level. - While preparing such village based plans, Technical expertise available at village level should be harnessed before taking major technical decisions.
 In areas where technical experts are not available VWSC should seek assistance from the rural water supply department.
-Technical support to VWSC should be on a continuous basis so that improvement in the technological options is available at the village level. - xiii) Broad Swajaldhara principles are to be followed while planning village based schemes with active involvement of women and marginal groups at every stage of planning, implementation and management of these schemes.
+Technical support to VWSC should be on a continuous basis so that improvement in the technological options is available at the village level. - Broad Swajaldhara principles are to be followed while planning village based schemes with active involvement of women and marginal groups at every stage of planning, implementation and management of these schemes.